turingschool/backend-curriculum-site/module1/projects/cross_check/index.md

 ## Learning Goals

+* Build classes with single responsibilities.
+* Write organized readable code.
+* Use TDD as a design strategy
 * Design an Object Oriented Solution to a problem
 * Practice algorithmic thinking
-* Use TDD as a design strategy
 * Work in a group
 * Use Pull Requests to collaborate among multiple partners